Introducing highly allergenic foods to infants and children

 INTRODUCTION IN A HIGH-RISK POPULATION

-Infants and young children with a family history of atopy are at high risk for developing allergic disease, and those with a personal history of atopy are also at increased risk of developing other atopic diseases including food allergies.
+Infants and young children with a family history of atopy are at high risk for developing allergic disease, and those with a personal history of atopy, particularly those with moderate-to-severe eczema, are also at increased risk of developing other atopic diseases including food allergies.
 The American Academy of Pediatrics (AAP) had previously suggested in 2000 that the introduction of certain highly allergenic foods be delayed further in high-risk children: cow's milk (CM) until age one year; eggs until age two years; and peanuts, tree nuts, and fish until age three years .
-This recommendation was based upon early studies that suggested that delayed introduction of solid foods might help prevent some allergic diseases, particularly atopic dermatitis (AD) [8-10].
+This recommendation was based upon early studies that suggested that delayed introduction of solid foods might help prevent some allergic diseases, particularly atopic dermatitis (AD) [15-17].
 (See "Introducing formula to infants at risk for allergic disease", section on 'Infants at high risk for developing allergy'.)

 - Zeiger RS.
 Food allergen avoidance in the prevention of food allergy in infants and children.
 Pediatrics 2003; 111:1662.